SteveBarnett/human-centred/air.md

 - **Atrophying skills: critical thinking and analysis skills**
     - We learn by actively applied effort, not by passively reading answers
+    - True understanding requires effortful engagement
     - Note that it works in a feedback loop
+    - Thinking benefits from a similar principle of “time under tension”
 - **Devaluing human skills: contextual awareness, conflict resolution.**
 - **Presenting the product as more important than the product**
     - The process is part of the product
     - Thinking and understanding happens as we write, draw, code
+    - Writing is not a second thing that happens after thinking.
+The act of writing is an act of thinking.
 - **Devaluing practical, lived experience**
     - Prioritising and framing theoretical knowledge as more important than practical knowledge
     - "In theory there's no difference between theory and practice.
 In practice there is." - Yogi Berra